jimmoores/quandl4j/README.md

  - Provide comprehensive documentation and JavaDocs.

 ## Release Notes
+### Version 2.0.0
+ - A fairly comprehensive overhaul.
+The primary aim was to allow the use of alternative types to hold tabular and metadata.
+A common user question has been around the choice of JSON or Table representation, and these are now abstracted in a way that allows you to choose types that best suit your application, and even add your own very easily.
+This version is fully source compatible with previous versions, although most existing session classes and interfaces have been deprecated.
+See the 2.0.0 migration guide for more information about how to update your code.

 ### Version 1.5.0
  - Calls upgraded to use V3 of the REST API for both data and metadata.
 No API changes.
 Logback is removed as a normal dependency to allow users to choose their own implementation of SLF4J (which is the whole point of SLF4J!).
 If you have any build issues try